Information for people and their families

 If I fall, what should I do?
 NHS Inform provides information and advice following a fall, including videos showing you how to get up safely after a fall.

-Staying up and about - Whatever your age, there are many things that you can do to reduce the risk of falling.
+Up and About - Whatever your age, there are many things that you can do to reduce the risk of falling.
 This short booklet has useful information to help you to look after your health, stay active and what to do if you have a fall.

 It is important to take care of your feet, whatever your age.
 Problems like calluses, long toe nails, poor circulation or loss of feeling can make you unsteady on your feet, as well as causing pain and discomfort.Wearing shoes that fit you properly will help you to move around more safely and comfortably.
 Shoes and slippers should be comfortable and ideally have a fastening.